Yemen rebels vow to halt attacks on Saudi Arabia | DW | 20.09.2019

-The announcement comes a week after Houthi rebels clamed responsibility for a strike that crippled a key Saudi oil facility.
-The rebel group says the move is part of a peace plan to end the devastating conflict in Yemen.
+The announcement comes a week after Houthi rebels claimed responsibility for a strike that crippled a key Saudi oil facility.
+The group says the move is part of a peace plan to end the devastating conflict in Yemen.

-Yemen's Houthis rebels said late Friday night that they were calling a halt on drone and missile attacks in Saudi Arabia.
-Mahdi al-Mashat, head of the Houthi's supreme political council, said he hoped "the gesture would be answered by a stronger gesture" from the Saudis.
+Yemen's Houthi rebels said late Friday night that they were calling a halt to drone and missile attacks in Saudi Arabia.
+Mahdi al-Mashat, head of the Houthi supreme political council, said he hoped "the gesture would be answered by a stronger gesture" from the Saudis.

-He added the group is waiting for a "positive response" from Riyadh.
+He added that the group was waiting for a "positive response" from Riyadh.
 Al-Mashat's comments were carried by the Houthi-run al-Masirah satellite television channel.

 'War is not in anyone's interest'